how to cure jock itch permanently: clear up jock itch fungus

 Has your doctor told you that you are suffering from Jock Itch?
-He would also perhaps have explained to you that it is but a rash which affects the groin region and some medicines would be prescribed to get rid of the same.
+He would also perhaps have explained that it is but a rash that affects the groin region, and some medicines would be prescribed to get rid of the same.

-Jock itch is a rash caused by a fungus or plant-like substance, very similar to ringworm or athletes’ foot or even psoriasis, except that this rash affects the groin, thighs, buttocks, genitals and folds of the skin in the upper thigh and is more prevalent among obese men than women, though it can affect anyone.
+Jock itch is a rash caused by a fungus or plant-like substance, very similar to ringworm or athletes’ foot or even psoriasis, except that this rash affects the groin, thighs, buttocks, genitals, and folds of the skin in the upper thigh and is more prevalent among obese men than women, though it can affect anyone.

 The fungus tinea cruris is responsible for Jock Itch.
 It belongs to a family called dermatophytes.
-This fungus normally resides on the skin, and is harmless if the skin is kept clean and dry.
+This fungus normally resides on the skin and is harmless if the skin is kept clean and dry.

-Laundry detergent, if not rinsed out thoroughly is also thought to cause Jock itch.
+Laundry detergent, if not rinsed out thoroughly, is also thought to cause Jock itch.

-Do not wear sweaty clothes, change them as soon as you feel the sweat.
+Do not wear sweaty clothes; change them as soon as you feel the sweat.
 Use antifungal powders available over the counter, if necessary, but wash off at the first signs of sweat.

 Soak yourself in a tub of bearably hot water to which a good amount of common salt has been added.

 Washing the affected area in vinegar is another natural way of getting rid of Jock Itch.

-Spraying a 3% solution of hydrogen peroxide in water, over the affected areas is also effective in healing Jock Itch.
+Spraying a 3% solution of hydrogen peroxide in water over the affected areas is also effective in healing Jock Itch.

 Tea Tree Oil, an essential oil with anti-fungal properties, when applied over Jock itch affected areas, is known to give quick relief and bring about a cure.

-Applying silica powder over the affected area is yet another way to keep the area dry and prevent Jock itch.
+Applying silica powder over the affected area is another way to keep the area dry and prevent Jock itch.

-If you need still more remedies, you would however, need to get in touch with a Professional Natural Therapist.
+If you need still more remedies, you would, however, need to get in touch with a Professional Natural Therapist.